OUTERSTATE/content/files/en-us/web/api/web_audio_api/index.md

 - {{domxref("AudioWorkletProcessor")}}
   - : The `AudioWorkletProcessor` interface represents audio processing code running in a `AudioWorkletGlobalScope` that generates, processes, or analyzes audio directly, and can pass messages to the corresponding `AudioWorkletNode`.
 - {{domxref("AudioWorkletGlobalScope")}}
-  - : The `AudioWorkletGlobalScope` interface is a `WorkletGlobalScope`-derived object representing a worker context in which an audio processing script is run; it is designed to enable the generation, processing, and analysis of audio data directly using JavaScript in a worklet thread rather than on the main thread.
+  - : The `AudioWorkletGlobalScope` interface is a `WorkletGlobalScope`-derived object representing a worker context in which an audio processing script is run.
+It is designed to enable the generation, processing, and analysis of audio data directly using JavaScript in a worklet thread rather than on the main thread.

 #### Obsolete: script processor nodes